jhinkey/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/sharing-widgets-with-other-sites.md

 1. Click on the widget's *Options* icon (![Options](../../../images/icon-app-options.png)) &rarr; *Configuration* &rarr; *Sharing*.

-1. There are three sub-tabs under sharing: Facebook, OpenSocial Gadget, Netvibes.
+1. There are three sub-tabs under sharing: Facebook, OpenSocial Gadget and Netvibes.
 Proceed according to the context you choose.

 ```{note}
 With any website, switch the toggle to allow the navigation.
 Copy and paste the provided snippet of JavaScript code into the website where you want to add the widget.
 When a user loads the page on the other website, the code pulls the relevant widget from your Site and displays it.